yogurt-foundation/yogurt-css-documentation/docs/filters/filter-compose.md

 ## Filter Compose

-Utility for manipulating brightness, contrast and saturate effects apply to almost all elements.
+Utility for sets mixed filters (brightness, contrast, saturate) in order to an element.

 ### Class